Bug #568

 Meanwhile, I'm happy to work around the problem by converting my m3u playlists to relative paths, which I prefer anyway.
 Or I could use .m3u8 files which are explicit about their correct encoding.

-#3 Updated by John Lindgren about 9 years ago
+#3 Updated by John Lindgren over 9 years ago

 - Subject changed from audacious uses the wrong encoding when reading/writing M3U playlists to Absolute paths in M3U playlists are not converted from ISO-8859-1 on UTF-8 systems